caskcsg/Libra/readme_en.md

 3. **High Performance**: Significantly outperforms other open-source models in accuracy and remains competitive against closed-source models.

-4. **Libra-Test**: The first safety evaluation benchmark for Chinese large models, covering seven key risk scenarios and over 5,700 expert-annotated data points.
+4. **Libra-Test**: The first safety evaluation benchmark for the safeguards of Chinese LLMs, covering seven key risk scenarios and over 5,700 expert-annotated data points.

 ---

 ## 📊 Libra-Test

-**Libra-Test** is a safety evaluation benchmark specifically constructed for Chinese large models, encompassing the following three data sources and undergoing rigorous manual review:
+**Libra-Test** is a safety evaluation benchmark specifically constructed for the safeguards of Chinese LLMs, encompassing the following three data sources and undergoing rigorous manual review:

 1. **Real Data**
 2. **Synthetic Data**